 As the body ages, the appearance and characteristics of the skin alter.
 The epidermis becomes thinner so blemishes become more visible, and collagen in the dermis is gradually lost which contributes to the formation of facial lines, sagging skin and wrinkles.

 Fractional laser treatment works by targeting both the epidermis and dermis.
 It does this by delivering a laser beam that is divided into thousands of tiny but deep columns of treatment into the skin.
 These are called microthermal treatment zones (MTZs).
 Within each MTZ old epidermal pigmented cells are expelled and penetration of collagen in the dermis causes a reaction that leads to collagen remodelling and new collagen formation.
-By using MTZs, the laser targets and treats intensively within the zone whilst surrounding healthy tissue remain intact and unaffected.
+By using MTZs, the laser targets and treats intensively within the zone whilst surrounding healthy tissue remain intact and unaffected and helps heal the wound.
 This

 fractional treatment results in a faster healing process than if all tissue in the treatment area was exposed to the laser.